 3. If you do not need our shuttle or guide services and you have a vehicle to haul the kayaks just drop by our store and pick up your needed kayak(s) and return at your convenience.
 Whether you are going on a day trip or a week vacation we'll be here to provide your kayaking gear.
 Kayaks are all provided with required personal flotation devices (life jacket) and whistles.

-This schedule represents just a small list of the kayaking we have to offer.
+We have a lot to offer.
 We can do tours any day of the week morning or afternoon.
 There are many bodies of water in our area to enjoy and 3 hour, 1/2 day or full day floats are available.